What types of Lasting Power of Attorney are there?

 Who you should have contact with

-You can also give special permission for your attorney to make decisions about life-sustaining treatment.
+You can also give authority for your attorneys to make decisions about life-sustaining treatment.

-The LPA must be signed by a certificate provider, who confirms that you understand it and haven’t been put under any pressure to sign it.
-They must be someone you have known for 2 years or more, or a professional person, such as a doctor, social worker or solicitor.
-They must be over 18 years old, and be unrelated to the Donor or any of the Attorneys.
+To confirm a person has capacity to make the documents, the LPA must be signed by a certificate provider, who confirms that you understand it and haven’t been put under any pressure to sign it.
+They must be someone you have known for 2 years or more, or a professional person, such as a doctor, social worker or Lasting Power of Attorney Solicitor.
+They must be over 18 years old, and not related to the Donor or the Attorneys.

 If there is any doubt about a person’s capacity, a medical report by a qualified medical professional, such as a GP, may be required.